ivaylo-vasilev/pip-upgrade/README.md

 Python script to upgrade all installed packages using pip command
 ---

-**pip_upgrade.py** is script written in *Python* that performs an upgrade to ***all*** installed packages using the **pip** command.
-I needed to have a solution to upgrade all the packages I am using with a single command.
+**pip_upgrade.py** is a script written in *Python* that performs an upgrade to ***all*** installed packages using the **pip** command.
+I needed to have a solution to upgrade all the packages that I am using with a single command.
 The tool that I use for installing, managing, and uninstalling the packages in my system is **pip** and I am working in a *virtualenv* with access to globally-installed packages.
 That is the most common way in Linux distributions.
 So I needed to "see" only the user-site packages or those installed within the virtualenv.
 Once I list them and find which ones need an upgrade I need a proper way to pass their names in **pip** and perform an upgrade for each one.

 So my Python script, **pip_upgrade.py**, is doing all this with *a single command*:
 ```